msalaz03/Discord-Reminder-Bot/README.md

-# Discord-AlarmBot
+# Discord-AlarmBot (Discord API + Python)
-Reminders via discord for important examination and test dates for University of Guelph.
+Reminders via discord for important examination and test dates for the University of Guelph.